hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter2/Questions.md

-1. What's **this**?
+1. ### What's `this`?

+`this` is a binding made for each function invocation, based entirely on its call-site (how the function is called).

-2. What's call-site?
+2. ### What's call-site?
+    The location in code where a function is called (not where it's declared)
-3. Why we have to know/inspect call-site?
+3. ### Why we have to know/inspect call-site?
+    To understand this binding, we have to understand the call-site: the location in code where a function is called (not where it's declared).
+We must inspect the call-site to answer the question: what's this this a reference to?
-4. How is finding call-site?
+4. ### How is finding call-site?

+Finding the call-site is generally: "go locate where a function is called from", but it's not always that easy, as certain coding patterns can obscure the true call-site.

+What's important is to think about the call-stack (the stack of functions that have been called to get us to the current moment in execution).
+The call-site we care about is in the invocation before the currently executing function.

-5. What's call-stack?
+5. ### What's call-stack?

+The stack of functions that have been called to get us to the current moment in execution

-6. What's important about call-stack?
+6. ### What's important about call-stack?

+The call-site we care about is in the invocation before the currently executing function.

-7. find call-stack and call-site for each function?
+7. ### Find call-stack and call-site for each function?

 ```javascript
 function baz() {